stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 	}
 }
 ```
-This add a mod that makes the notes drift up and down.
+This adds a mod that makes the notes drift up and down.
 As a normal equation
 it would look like this: ```64 * .4 * cos((music_second * 1.2) + (column * 1.8))```
 The music second and column are added together to make the columns out of
 phase with each other.